Tribbs: 2021–present: Continued success, international recognition, and The Voice Kids coach

 In January 2024, his single "Close Your Eyes" was released together with Stephen Puth and Lucas Estrada.
 In March 2024, Tribbs' official remix of Alan Walker's "Fire" was released, with vocals from American singer JVKE.
 Another remix released in March 2024 was a reworking of the song "Alibi" performed by Ella Henderson and the band Rudimental.
 In May 2024, Tribbs released his remix of Becky Hill's song "Outside of Love".
 The following month, he announced the release of the remix for the song "Been Like This", a song by Meghan Trainor.
 In July 2024, he played for the first time on the stage of the Ushuaïa Club in Ibiza.
 Tribbs also released numerous singles with fellow musicians such as "Tragic" with Vanessa Mai.

 In January 2025, he performed at the Festivaland in Warsaw.
 His first single in 2025 was a cover of the folk song "W moim ogródecki", which was created in collaboration with Ardo, Jakem Alva and Diiya.
 On 16 March 2025, he performed at the Atlas Arena in Łódź as part of the support of Alan Walker's concert.
 In April, he released a remix of Walker's song "Dancing in Love".
 It was the second collaboration between the two artists.
 In May, Tribbs appeared as a special guest at the final of the eighth edition of the TVP2 program The Voice Kids.
 He also appeared on the Polsat Hit Festival 2025 stage for the third time in his career.
 In June, he hosted the "Debuts" concert during the 62nd National Festival of Polish Song, Opole 2025.
 On 30 July 2025, it was announced that Tribbs had joined the coaching line-up for the ninth edition of The Voice Kids.
-The edition is set to air in early 2026.
+The edition aired in early 2026 and Tribbs was the winning coach when his final artist Wiktor Sas won the season.